 OSTC, the Opportunity Scholarship Tax Credit Program—give Pennsylvania students the opportunity to attend state-approved schools of their choice while providing a tax credit to participating businesses.

 Linden Hall awards financial aid to students who demonstrate need, and merit scholarships to its highest-achieving applicants.

 “The business community’s support of Linden Hall through the EITC and OSTC Programs allows capable young women throughout the state of Pennsylvania to attend the oldest girl’s boarding school in the country, allowing them to receive a world-class college-prep education while staying in the local area,” said Linden Hall Director of Advancement Margie Clugston.
 “We’re pleased to recognize Northwest Bank’s continued leadership of supporting outstanding educational programs for young women.”

-PHOTO : Northwest Bank’s Eastern Region Senior Vice President for Commercial Lending Julia N. Flynn and Cash Management Advisor Timothy Miller present a check to Linden Hall Head of School Michael E. Waylett and Director of Advancement Margie Clugston.
+PHOTO : Northwest Bank’s Eastern Region Senior Vice President for Commercial Lending Julia N. Flynn and Cash Management Advisor Timothy Miller present a check to Linden Hall Head of School Michael E. Waylett and former Director of Advancement Margie Clugston.